 Each of us has a significant amount of flexibility in preparing our estate plan (whether by will, trust, or otherwise) however we wish.
 The most notable exception is that Colorado protects current spouses from being completely left out.
 It is unlikely that he can prepare a trust in Colorado that...Read more »

 My Grandmother passed, and in her Will, she only assigned a "Power of Attorney ", my Uncle, one of three living children.
 Real Estate is estimated over $400k plus other Assets.
 The Will directs equal distribution between her children.
-First, is "Power of Attorney" appropriate to automatically...
+First, is "Power of Attorney" appropriate...
 Read more »

 I can't answer all of your questions.
 The power of attorney from your grandmother to your uncle would no longer be effective after she dies.
-After death, your uncle would need to be named (appointed by a court) the personal representative of your grandmother's estate in order to act on behalf of...Read more »
+After death, your uncle would need to be named (appointed by a court) the personal representative of your grandmother's estate in order to act on...Read more »

 This resource, starting around page 13, may be of help in understanding how to properly evict a tenant.
 It also includes a reference to the Colorado Revised Statute that governs evictions.
 Note that you need to be careful to meet the standards for notice content and timing....Read more »